xuexianlim/eXactMPC/README.md

 ```

 # Python
+At least Python 3.10 is required to run the program due to the presence of match-case syntax.

-For the visualisation video generation, OpenCV should be installed via the following command:
+In order to generate videos from the visualisation module, OpenCV should be installed via the following command:
 ```
 $ sudo apt-get install python3-opencv
 ```